At Bexley Grammar School we offer Economics at Higher Level.

-Students do not need to have studied Economics at GCSE to study International Baccalaureate Economics, at either Standard or Higher Level.
+Students do not need to have studied Economics at GCSE to study International Baccalaureate Economics at Higher Level.

 A useful information sheet on this course is available from the Economics and Business Studies Department.
 If you have any questions about this course please see Mr J Joe.